 So whenever she and Adam come over to dinner, we always try to do somethign a little bit special, and last Friday was no exception.
 The weather has been pretty good lately and for a wild moment we thought we coudl barbecue, but the night in question was a little windy, so that was out.
 However, it still wasn’t really cold, so I wasn’t in the mood for anything heavy… What to make, what to make??
-Plus, seeing as it was Friday night, whatever I made would have to materialis in between getting home from work and the guests arriving at abotu 8, so not much time for fiddly stuff.
+Plus, seeing as it was Friday night, whatever I made would have to materialise in between getting home from work and the guests arriving at about 8, so not much time for fiddly stuff.

 HADDOCK AND PARMA HAM PARCELS

-1 portion of fish per person
+1 portion of firm white fish fillet per person (skinless) – cod, unsmoked haddock, hake etc.

 2-3 slices of Prosciutto (or similar cured ham) per fish portion